volueinsight/volue-insight-timeseries/README.md

 * Use Python 3.9, 3.10 or 3.11
 * Use Pandas 1.5.0 or newer
-* Use ZoneInfo, not pytz for handling time zone information
+* Use [zoneinfo](https://docs.python.org/3/library/zoneinfo.html), not pytz for handling time zone information

 ## Copyright (MIT License)